 The Proper Dose of Marijuana for New Users

-The cannabis industry frequently recites this mantra to new cannabis patients, “Start Low, Go Slow”
+Experts in medical marijuana often recite this mantra to new cannabis patients, “Start Low, Go Slow”

-New users should start with a small dose of THC and increase their dosage slowly.
+This means new users should start with a small dose of THC and increase their dosage slowly.

 How Much Cannabis Should I Use?